Maybe you haven't fed your doggie raw fruit and vegetables for dogs because...

 There's about 60 species of kiwifruit.
 The fuzzy kiwifruit is the one most commonly sold... it's pictured here and is the one we're bragging about.

-This fruit is a good source of fiber ( all fruits and veggies are).
-Also, lots of vitamins C, K, and E. There's smaller amounts of numerous other vitamins and minerals.
-Storage: keeps forever in 'frig!
+This fruit is a good source of fiber (all fruits and veggies are).
+Also, lots of vitamins C, K and E. There's smaller amounts of numerous other vitamins and minerals.
+Storage: keeps forever in the 'frig!

-Gosh... there's tons of 'em here in the fall.
+Gosh... there's tons of 'em here in the fall!
 They'll make your doggy's poop turn dark... no worries.
-Check out this wild dog poop Nimble found... evidence of gorging on blackberries (picture coming).
+Check out this wild dog poop Nimble found... evidence of canines gorging on blackberries.

 This fruit has large amounts of Vitamins C and K while loaded with fiber (as with other fruits and vegetables for dogs).
 Even though other nutrients are available in smaller amounts... feeding a variety of all fruits (and vegetables) will give your furry companion tons of other dog nutrition.

 Storage: keep in your refrigerator.
 Firm berries will keep at least a week.
-We've found that the really soft, ripe berries need to be eaten asap.
+We've found that the really soft, ripe berries need to be eaten within 2-3 days.

 Variety means an assortment of different colored fruits including acid, sub-acid and sweet fruits.
 All the fruits above including mangoes are acid and sub-acid.

-Nimble loves this fruit whole, by itself.
-Upon examining her poop afterwards, most of this tasty, soft fruit is digested!... same with other soft fruits.
+Nimble loves the flesh of this fruit whole, by itself.
+Upon examining her poop afterwards, most of this tasty, soft fruit is digested... same with other soft fruits.

 Discard the large inner seed as well as others found in fruits such as plums, peaches, etc. These delicious tropical fruits are loaded with a variety of nutrients... with vitamin C and folate in large amounts.
-Storage: keep in 'frig just a few days after ripened.
+Storage: They'll keep in your 'frig a few days after ripened.